emacadie/scheme-apps/little/01.little/README.md

 The Law of Eq?
 The primitive eq? takes two arguments.
 Each must be a non-numeric atom.

 The First Commandment: Always ask null? as the first question in expressing any function.
+The Second Commandment: Use cons to build lists.
+The Third Commandment: When building a list, describe the first typical element, and then cons it onto the natural recursion.

 Can use rb6: prefix:
 * eq?